Weekend Reading – $64 million pension, COVID-19 budget impacts, 5 types of investors and more #moneystuff

 - U.S. ETFs and stocks inside predominantly my RRSP.

 I pretty much DRIP every stock I can to earn more shares commission-free every month and quarter.
-At last count, I believe across my entire portfolio I’m reinvesting 596 shares each year.
+At last count, I believe across my entire portfolio I’m reinvesting over 500 shares each year.

 Will more TSX stocks cut dividends over time?